mbaumer/us_hep_funding/docs/_states/WA.md

 [Back to top](#top)
 ## WA-06 -- Rep. Derek Kilmer (D) -- [Wikipedia](https://en.wikipedia.org/wiki/WA-06)
 ### Committees
-Derek Kilmer is the #5 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Derek Kilmer is the #5 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Derek Kilmer is the #17 Republican on the House Committee on Appropriations
+Derek Kilmer is the #17 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```